 Air and Missile Defence Committee (AMDC)

-As a senior committee, the AMDC reports directly to the North Atlantic Council (NAC).
+As a senior committee, the AMDC reports directly to the North Atlantic Council, the Alliance’s principal political decision-making body.
 It is supported by the Panel on Air and Missile Defence, which develops policy advice for consideration by the AMDC to support Alliance objectives and priorities, and by the Air C2 Steering Committee, which is responsible for the governance of the Air C2 programme.
-The AMDC holds meetings twice a year, including one within the EAPC framework with partners.
-Monthly meetings are held at the level of Permanent Representatives to ensure regular dialogue between member nations.
+The AMDC also provides oversight over the Countering Unmanned Aircraft System Working Group (C-UAS WG).

 The AMDC works closely with other senior committees, most notably the Defence Policy and Planning Committee on Missile Defence.
 To ensure coherence and to avoid duplication of effort, a number of topics are dealt with in a joint committee format.